achilikin/shDAN/hDAN.md

 Why "small"?
 Because of the following limitations:
 * No more than 12 Data Acquisition Nodes (DAN) per subnet
 * No more than 6 sensors (zones) per Data Acquisition Node
-* Messages between Base Station and Data Nodes are quite small - 13 bytes only
+* Messages between Base Station and Data Nodes are quite small - 13 bytes only, with fixed payload's length of 4 bytes.

 shDAN main components
 --------------------